Skip to Content

 There is nothing wrong with the patina that copper develops over time.
 In fact, that tarnish patina actually helps protect the copper surface.

 Yet many people don’t like the look of tarnished copper (myself included).
 I like the bright, shiny copper look.
-If you do, too, then you’ll want to know of cleaning copper with ketchup works.

 How to Clean Copper with Ketchup